KittiKovacs/Quahog_Bulletin-MS3/README.md

 - Google Fonts

+Development environment:
+I have used Gitpod to develop the app.
+I used Code Institute's Gitpod full template as my basis.

+Version control system:
+I have used Gitpod changes in the website by making regular commits with descriptive titles and pushed them to GitHub.

 ## Testing

 ### Testing in different browsers
+Chrome I used Chrome throughout the development, so everything was tested in Chrome first.
+I frequently checked things on my Android phone with Chrome.

+Safari I asked family members to check the page on Apple devices, it worked well on iPhone 4S, SE and 6.

+Firefox and Microsoft Edge After autoprefixing my CSS, I checked functionality and appearance in Firefox and Edge, no issues found.

 ### Testing against the user stories

+As user 1 I am able to create new posts in different categories from my profile or the category's page.

+As user 2 I am able to upload a photo to my post from my computer when creating or editing the post.

+As user 3 I can edit or delete my posts.

+As user 4 I can see announcements created by the city council by clicking on the relevant link on the Boards page.

+As user 5 I can to see what other users posted in each category by selecting the relevant category's page.

+As user 6 I can save other users' posts by moving my mouse over the floating action button and clicking on the save icon.
+They are displayed in my profile page from where I can remove them

+As user 7 I can see who created each post just by looking at each card or if clicking on view post.

+As Admin I can create a new category from the Boards page.

+As user 9 who is in a hurry I can use the search field on the categor's page to filter the posts for certain keywords.

+As  user 10 who is not a resident I am allowed see what's going on in the city without logging in.

+As user 11 who would like to get in touch with the Council directly I can find the contact details and opening hours in the footer of each page.

 ### Validation

+I used https://validator.w3.org/ to validate the HTML code.

+I used https://jigsaw.w3.org/css-validator/ to validate the CSS code.

+I used https://jshint.com/  to check the JavaScript code.

 ## Problems encountered

+Image upload
+Saving posts
+Categories page

 ## Deployment

+The project is deployed to Heroku. https://quahog-bulletin.herokuapp.com/ .
+I closely followed the tutorial videos on Heroku which are part of the course.

+1. First I created a new app in Heroku called quahog-bulletin.

+2. I created my repository on GitHub.
+I installed Heroku in my project by using the Heroku CLI in the terminal and logged into Heroku.

+3. I created requirements.txt and Procfile that Heroku requires to run the app:

+  pip3 freeze -- local > requirements.txt

+  echo web: python app.py > Procfile

+  I pushed both files to GitHub then enabled automatic deploys to the master branch.

+4. I connected Git remote to Heroku and pushed everything to Heroku master: git push -u heroku master

+5. Within my repository I've created an env.py file that contains my environmental variables.
+I added env.py to gitignore file along with __pycache__/

+6. In the  Heroku app's settings (Config Vars) I've added my environmental variables for the IP, PORT, MONGODB_URI and SECRET_KEY

+7. Now the automatic deployment is set up I removed Heroku remote on Github: git remote rm heroku.

+#### Differences between the deployed production version and the development version:

 ## Credits